su57ks/Telegraph-to-PDF/README.md

 #### Requirements
 - Python 3.x
-- Libraries: `requests`, `img2pdf` (installed automatically via pip)
+- Libraries: `requests`, `img2pdf`
 - Internet connection

-> **Note:** The script is designed to work with Telegra.ph publications.
-It is not optimized for other sites.
+> **Note:** The script is designed for Telegra.ph publications.

 ---

 ### 📝 Project Description

-**Telegra.ph Image to PDF Downloader** is a simple console tool that:
+**Telegra.ph Image to PDF Downloader** is a console tool that:

 - Downloads the HTML page of a Telegra.ph article
 - Finds all `<img>` tags and extracts image links
-- Downloads each image (supports JPEG, PNG, GIF, etc.)
+- Downloads each image
+- Verifies images by their signatures (magic bytes)
 - Combines all images into a single PDF file
 - Automatically cleans up temporary files

-The project is hand-written, without using artificial intelligence.
 The code is compact and easy to modify.

 ---